T

 transport hub

-• Purchase an Octopus card for easy payment on public transport.
+• Purchase an Octopus Card for easy transport and payment throughout the city.

 2. Afternoon